-- Places the ball at the designated faceoff spot and stands over ball until ready - Writes the number of the goal scorer on his scorecard (if there is a goal) - Looks to the wing official for the "ready" signal. - Makes sure the players at center have their backs to their goalie. - Instructs the players to prepare by saying "down." - Visually checks that both players have: - Both hands around the shafts. - All fingers touching the ground. - Hands off the head of the stick. - Sticks parallel to center line. - Sticks up to, but not touching, the center line. - Heads of sticks are vertical and evenly matched. - Entire bodies to the left of the throats of their stick so that the neutral zone is clear. - May physically adjust the players' positioning (including crosses). - Gives "Set" command then backs out - Continues to back out or becomes motionless and sounds the whistle while concentrating on the faceoff players' actions, moving with the play as necessary.
+- Approaches the faceoff spot facing the benches and straddling the midline. - Places the ball at the designated faceoff spot and stands over ball until ready - Writes the number of the goal scorer on his scorecard (if there is a goal) - Looks to the Lead Left official for the "ready" signal. - Makes sure the players at center have their backs to their goalie. - Instructs the players to prepare by saying "down." - Visually checks that both players have: - Both hands around the shafts. - All fingers touching the ground. - Hands off the head of the stick. - Sticks parallel to center line.

+No need to be in a rush while conducting the faceoff.

+- Sticks up to, but not touching, the center line. - Heads of sticks are vertical and evenly matched. - Entire bodies to the left of the throats of their stick so that the neutral zone is clear. - Should verball adjust players and may physically adjust the players' positioning (including crosses) if needed. - · Gives "Set" command and back out. - Become motionless or continue backing out and sounds the whistle while concentrating on the faceoff players' actions, moving with the play as necessary.

-THE WING OFFICIAL:
+THE LEAD LEFT OFFICIAL: